pybel/pybel/docs/source/overview.rst

 For example, UniProt Knowledge Base does an exemplary job of this.
 Ultimately, using non-standard URL’s makes harmonizing and data integration difficult.

 Additionally, the RDF format does not easily allow for the annotation of edges.
 A simple statement in BEL that one protein upregulates another can be easily represented in a triple in RDF, but when the annotations and citation from the BEL document need to be included, this forces RDF serialization to use approaches like representing the statement itself as a node.
+RDF was not intended to represent this type of information, but more properly for locating resources (hence its name).
 Furthermore, many blank nodes are introduced throughout the process.
 This makes RDF incredibly difficult to understand or work with.
 Later, writing queries in SPARQL becomes very difficult because the data format is complicated and the language is limited.
 For example, it would be incredibly complicated to write a query in SPARQL to get the objects of statements from publications by a certain author.

 Representation of Events and Modifiers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~